Setting up Power of Attorney

 If the time for the power of attorney to take effect ever arises, your attorney(s) must register it with the Office of the Public Guardian.

-I want to set up power of attorney - where do I start?
+I want to set up a power of attorney – do I need a solicitor?

 Do you have a legal question?